linsnotes/linsnotes.github.io/_posts/2025/2025-04-17-sending-email-from-raspberry-pi-using-msmtp-with-gmail-oauth2.md

 ### **config.json**
-Open the file with `~/msmtp/config.json` and paste:
+Open the file with `nano ~/msmtp/config.json` and paste:
 ```json
 {
   "_comment": "Change the two paths below to match your own file locations.",